-- 1. having received no days of suspension four weeks prior to the event. - 2. having no more than (2) detentions four weeks prior to the event.
+- 1. having received no referrals four weeks prior to the event. - 2. having no more than (2) detentions four weeks prior to the event.

-Extracurricular activities: (sports)
+Extracurricular activities: (Sports)

-- 1. maintaining a GPA of 2.0 or higher - 2. having received any days of suspension during the season will result to the removal from the activity - 3. having no more than (2) detentions during the season
+1. maintaining a GPA of 2.0 or higher

+- 2. having received any days of suspension during the season will result in the removal from the activity - 3. having no more than (2) detentions during the season